-Tweening in Animation An In-Depth Comprehensive Overview Guide
+Tweening in Animation: An In-Depth Complete Overview Guide

 When you come across the term “tweening,” you might wonder, “What is that?”
 Tweening is a fundamental technique in traditional animation.
 It involves creating intermediate frames to ensure smooth transitions between static images.
 With advancements in technology and animation software like Adobe Animate, the tweening process has become more automated and accessible for animators.